Free particles

 Dynamics

-The Lagrangian of a free particle is
+The Lagrangian of a free particle is typically given by

 \begin{equation} L = \frac{m}{2} \dot{\vec{x}} \cdot \dot{\vec{x}} \end{equation}